A systematic review of the use of Deep Learning in Satellite Imagery for Agriculture: Tasks

 \subsection{Plant physiology}

-Leaf Area Index (LAI) and Canopy Cover have a history of being a proxy for overall plant growth \cite{wu_comparison_2015}, and are the most commonly predicted plant physiology measurements from satellite imagery using deep learning (14/19; see Table \ref{tbl:agg-canopy-cover}).
+Canopy Cover and Leaf Area Index (LAI) are the most commonly predicted plant physiology measurements from satellite imagery using deep learning (14/19; see Table \ref{tbl:agg-canopy-cover}).
+These two measures are used a proxy for overall plant growth \cite{wu_comparison_2015}.
 Canopy cover is simply a measurement of the proportion of light being intercepted by the plant, and thus is fairly straight forward to measure with remote sensing.
-LAI is half of the green leaf area per unit ground surface area \cite{chen_defining_1992}, which has the capacity to measure the extent of vertical/overlapping canopy cover.
+LAI is half of the green leaf area per unit ground surface area \cite{chen_defining_1992}, which incorporates the extent of vertical/overlapping canopy cover.
 At ground level, LAI is typically measured with a device such as the LAI-2000.
 This device measures the canopy cover at multiple angles, and uses the assumption of uniformly randomly distributed leaves to calculate LAI.
 Canopy cover and LAI are highly correlated metrics \cite{nielsen_canopy_2012}, so these are considered together for this review.